What is GoBD?

 And what does GoBD mean for companies?

 GoBD are the Principles for properly maintaining, keeping and storing books, records and documents in electronic form and for data access, as provided by the German tax authorities.
 Put simply, the GoBD deals with how to store information electronically and how to handle tax-relevant documents.
 The documentation requirements, as well as the control and the use of appropriate IT are regulated in this context.
 The GoBD also regulates the access of auditors and the scope of the guidelines.
 Compliance with accounting processes and logging are also addressed.

 Who is affected by GoBD?

 Generally, GoBD affects taxpayers with income from profit as well as all entrepreneurs who make their profit determination based on a revenue-surplus bill.
 In the event of an infringement of these requirements, appropriate fines may be set, and implementation of the specified measures could be ordered by the authorities.

-It’s generally recommended to archive all email communication, not only the portion that may be in question.
+It’s generally recommended to apply email archiving to all email communication, not only the portion that may be in question.
 This applies especially to any tax-relevant information.
 As of 01.01.2017, the new requirements have replaced the former GDPdU (principles for data access and verifiability of digital documents) and the GoBS (principles of lawful computer-aided accounting systems).

 What relevance does GoBD have for individual companies?

 The relevant change relates primarily to the recognition of digitally recorded documents.
 At first glance, they are basically on par with paper documents—so originals may be destroyed after digitization.
 However, a more refined approach is necessary because originals must still be submitted on request of the auditor.

 The provision of digital documents explicitly requires that the storage fully conform to GoBD requirements.
 Simply storing emails on the hard disk is not enough.
 The hurdles are set significantly higher.